-Our interactions with the FDA have encouraged our efforts to continue to develop TNX-102 SL for FM and PTSD, however, based on interim analysis results of the first 50% of enrolled participants, an Independent Data Monitoring Committee recommended stopping the Phase 3 RECOVERY trial in PTSD for futility as TNX-102 SL was unlikely to demonstrate a statistically significant improvement in the primary endpoint of overall change from baseline in the severity of PTSD symptoms.
-While we studied those participants enrolled until completion and then proceeded with a full analysis of the unblinded data in December 2020 to determine the next steps in this program, there is no assurance that we will satisfy the FDA's requirements for approval in this indication.
+TNX-102 SL for FM and PTSD are our most advanced development programs which are in the Phase 3 and 2 stages, respectively.
 The timeline for filing and review of our NDA for TNX-102 SL for FM and PTSD is based on our plan to submit this NDA under Section 505(b)(2) of the FDCA, which would enable us to rely in part on data in the public domain or elsewhere.
 We have not yet filed an NDA under Section 505(b)(2) for any of our product candidates.
 Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA.
 If the data relied upon is related to products already approved by the FDA and covered by third-party patents, we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
 As a result of the certification, the third-party would have 45 days from notification of our certification to initiate an action against us.
 In the event that an action is brought in response to such a certification, the approval of our NDA could be subject to a stay of up to 30 months or more while we defend against such a suit.
 Approval of our product candidates under Section 505(b)(2) may therefore be delayed until patent exclusivity expires or until we successfully challenge the applicability of those patents to our product candidates.
 Alternatively, we may elect to generate sufficient Alternatively, we may elect to generate sufficient additional clinical data so that we no longer rely on data which triggers a potential stay of the approval of our product candidates.
 Even if no exclusivity periods apply to our applications under Section 505(b)(2), the FDA has broad discretion to require us to generate additional data on the safety and efficacy of our product candidates to supplement third-party data on which we may be permitted to rely.
-In either event, we could be required, before obtaining marketing approval for any of our product candidates, to conduct substantial new research and development activities beyond those we currently plan to engage in order to obtain approval of our product candidates.
-Such additional new research and development activities would be costly and time consuming.
+In either event, we could be required, before obtaining marketing approval for any of our product candidates.
+Such additional new research and development activitie